MercuryWorkshop/fakemurk/README.md

 You should NOT ping or dm any of the creators about your failure.

 Now, there's also the chance that something is genuinely broken and if you get the text `"THIS IS A BUG, REPORT IT HERE https://github.com/MercuryWorkshop/fakemurk/issues"`, you should do just that, but making sure you don't see any duplicates first.
 Follow the [issue template](https://github.com/MercuryWorkshop/fakemurk/blob/main/ISSUE_TEMPLATE)

+## Credits
+ - r58Playz#3467 - confirmed that this exploit was possible and made an initial set of instructions
+ - CoolElectronics#4683 - thought of this exploit and made this setup script
+ - the rest of the MW team - helped with testing and other various parts